Vietnam.vn - Nền tảng quảng bá Việt Nam

 Coach Le Duc Tuan pointed at the referee's face.

-Then in the match between Hanoi Police Club and Quang Nam, coach Van Sy Son of the away team was not shown a direct red card.
+Then in the match between Hanoi Police Club and Quang Nam , coach Van Sy Son of the away team was not shown a direct red card.
 However, based on the match monitoring report, the VFF Disciplinary Board decided to fine Mr. Van Sy Son 5 million VND and suspend him from coaching for 2 matches.

 Thus, up to 3 coaches will not be able to perform their duties in the upcoming matches due to disciplinary action.
 In both matches between Quang Nam and Thanh Hoa (make-up matches of round 11 and round 14), both teams did not have their head coaches present in the technical area.
 Similarly, the match between Da Nang Club and Ho Chi Minh City Club at Tam Ky Stadium will not have the young "general" Le Duc Tuan.
 Most likely, Mr. Phan Thanh Hung will take over the command.

 The common point of the 3 coaches who were suspended in round 13 was that they all reacted to the referee.
 Mr. Popov reacted strongly to the referee when he did not blow the whistle when a Thanh Hoa player fell to the ground after a collision, leading to a yellow card.
-At the end of the first half, the Bulgarian strategist kicked a water bottle when defender Thanh Long committed a foul, and was then given a second yellow card.
+At the end of the first half, the Bulgarian strategist kicked a water bottle when defender Thanh Long committed a foul, then received a second yellow card.

 Nhiều HLV ở V-League bị cấm chỉ đạo: Đừng làm gương xấu cho học trò!- Ảnh 2.